Will my pre-existing condition affect my personal injury compensation?

 Example 1: Let’s say you injured your wrist while mowing the lawn.
 On your way to work, you are involved in a road traffic accident in which your wrist injury is worsened.
 In this case, you may be able to claim compensation if the accident was the other driver’s fault.
 However, the question you may be faced with is – can you claim compensation for your injured wrist or will it be considered as a pre-existing condition that you cannot claim for?

 Example 2: In another scenario, let’s say you’ve been experiencing chronic back pain because of a slipped disc.
 You injure your back again and the pain gets worse after a slip on wet flooring.
-Under these circumstances, are you still entitled to claim compensation for your back injury?
+Under these circumstances, are you still entitled to claim compensation for a back injury?

 Example 3: In a third scenario, you sustain hearing loss from exposure to loud noises in the workplace, which accelerates your already declining hearing ability.
 Can you claim for the premature loss of hearing or will the decline in hearing be considered as inevitable and hence not an injury you can claim for?